mydnic/beryl/README.md

 ## Installation

-### Docker Installation (Single Container)
+### Docker Installation (Self-Hosted)

-This is the easiest way to get Beryl up and running.
+This is the easiest way to get Beryl up and running in production.
 No need to clone the repository or manage source code.

 #### Prerequisites
 - Docker installed on your system